Bilateral Orthotopic Lung Transplant - Bone Marrow Transplant (BOLT-BMT)

 A measure of pathogen-specific immunity.

-Lymphocyte Count for T-cell Lymphopenias
+Post-BMT Achievement of Normal Lymphocyte Count for T-cell Lymphopenias

-Time Frame: Within 1 Year Post BMT
+Time Frame: 1 year post BMT

 Count of Participants Who Develop Acute Graft-Versus-Host Disease (GVHD)

-Count of Participants with Chronic Graft-Versus-Host Disease (GVHD)
+Count of Participants With Chronic Graft-Versus-Host Disease (GVHD)

-Count of Participants Who Develop Chronic Lung Allograft Dysfunction
+Count of Participants Who Develop Chronic Lung Allograft Dysfunction or Allograft Failure

-Count of Rituximab Related Adverse Events
+Count of Pre-BMT Conditioning Rituximab Related Adverse Events

 The number of Grade 4 or 5 adverse events possibly related to the use of rituximab prior to the start of BMT conditioning.